The Education Committee today announces a new inquiry and call for evidence into the child protection system in England

 Written submissions are invited, addressing the following points:

 - Whether the child protection system allows for effective identification of, and early help to, children at risk of different forms of abuse and exploitation (including, but not restricted to: neglect, sexual and physical abuse, domestic violence, forced marriage, female genital mutilation, child trafficking and online exploitation);

 - Factors affecting the quality of decision-making in referral and assessment, and variations across the country;

 - Appropriate thresholds for intervention, including arguments for and against removing children from their families;

 - Whether the child protection policies and practices of non-social work agencies and Government departments assist professionals to work together in the interests of the child.

-The Committee asks for written submissions in accordance with the guidelines below by noon on Tuesday 4 October 2011.
+The Committee asks for written submissions in accordance with the guidelines below by midday on Tuesday 4 October 2011.

 A copy of the submission should be sent by e-mail to email@example.com and marked “Child Protection inquiry”.
 The Committee’s strong preference is for submissions in electronic form, although hard copy originals will be accepted.
 Submissions should be sent to:

 House of Commons